temporalio/documentation/docs/content/what-is-a-start-to-close-timeout.md

 ### Visualization

-The diagrams below are representative of Events that would occur given the following Activity Definition:
+The following diagrams are representative of Events that would occur given the following Activity Definition:

 <Tabs
 defaultValue="go"